tdwg/annotations/Meetings/DQIG_AIG_SPNHC2017/Notes.md

 Arthur: Something that needs to be discussed in the scoping document.

+## TG1, the Framework ##

+There have been repeated discussions of what to call the report element Allan originally called Enhancement.

+“Enhancement” may not work with some audiences.
+For example if you ask  a curator top enhance their data they will get angry  (amendment better).

+James:  Don’t need to feed back all terminology to curator – amendment

+Must use common terminology.

+Walter “Enhancement actually adds data” therefore Enhancement may be a true Enhancement.

+Enhancement – means better … - it might not make data better – may not be an improvement.

+“Enrichment”

+“Measures” not Measure in Glossary of terms.

+Training exercise to interpret the need for Enhancement (tied to user needs) and Amendment – related to the Quality.

+Raised – problem of institutions generalising their export (drop the seconds for example) but not changing the Precision or Uncertainty in meters.

+NB Suggested that not use data custodian – data provider (Allan uses data holder)

+Dimension:

+NB In Glossary of Terms

+DQ Dimension “precision” should be “resolution”

+## Discussion of TG2 Tests ##

+Paul: Extracted from GBIF – all records where latitude and longitude inverted.
+Ran Kurator workflow on them.
+Results don't agree.
+Key problem: Different tests give different answers

+How do we present the output of tests to the user.

+W3C – can have a conversation of annotations.

+How can we represent the annotations from the DQ reports in useful ways

+Day=O Day Consistent with Month/Year:  DATA_PREREQUISIT_NOT_MET

+Sequencing important – Day=O test before consistent with Month/Year.

+Order of tests – a graph if not done in an order could get different results.

+Rule set – if this test fails then there is no need to run these other tests as they won’t work anyway (e.g. latitude out of range then centre of country/terrestrial etc. outliers tests are redundant

 ## Discussion of how to represent data quality assertions ##

+Greg: confusion between IPT and DwC

+Greg: If want in a DwCArchive need a more straight forward -IPT) – better than trying to shoehorn into another set of definitions.

+Lots of discussion on best way to transmit Annotations

-Paul: Proposal from John W., add a Darwin Core extension for data quality assertions, have a short vocabulary derived from the framework (this is a validation, this is its identifier, this is the result asserted on this core record, this is status commentary, etc).
+Paul: Proposal from John W., use Darwin Core Measurement or Fact for data quality assertions, have a short vocabulary derived from the framework (this is a validation, this is its identifier, this is the result asserted on this core record, this is status commentary, etc).

+John Wieczorek

+DarwinCore: MeasurementOrFact

+Definition: A measurement of or a fact about a …”see Pauls slides)

+#measurementID
+#measurementType Data Quality Validation (Validation|measure|Amendment) careful about vocabulary DQmeasure?
+#measurementValue COMPLIANT (COMPLIANTNOT COMPLIANT)
+#measurementAccuracy
+#measurementUnit
+#measurementDeterminedBy -DQFramework:Mechanism” “event_date_qc v1.03  DwCEventQC
+#measurementSeterminedDate
+#measurementMethod DAY_IN_RANGE: 48aa7d66-36d1 ……
+#measurementRemarks Provided value for dwc:day of “10” is in the range 1-31

+Problem or order
+Can’t send an annotation of an annotation

+Reasons not to do above (overloading of measurementOfFact) Not flat and trying to force into Flat format /confusing to users)

 Discussion: Viewed by many in the room as highly problematic.
 Issues include mixing data and data quality asserions in one Darwin Core archive document.
+Representing not-flat structure from framework as flat, no mechanism to annotate the annotations.
 Unclear how to interpret Ammendments therein.
 Overall consensus this isn't an approach to pursue.

-Paul: Prov-O?
+### Prov-o? ###

+W3C Prov – representation of Prevenance  The things we have done – worth further and deeper investigation.

+May be good mechanism for describing where data quality reports have come from.

+See Bertram L. and see if a student can ….
+Entity  <>  Activity  <>  Agent

+May be a good way of describing all entitities  [CHASE UP]
+	Work flow description

-Brief discussion, worth further investigation.
+Brief discussion, W3C Prov-o is worth further investigation.

 ### Using the W3c annotation data model ###